 We know that stress, especially chronic societal stress, can be profoundly dysregulating not only for individuals but also for the “societal body.”
 Society as a whole suffers just as if society itself were one giant being.
 The more complicated life becomes the more our own bodies have something to say about that ongoing stress and lack of simplicity or care in our own lives.
 This is true when we hear about the trauma and stress of others.
 As a society we are affected by the mistreatment, outright abuse, fear, and anxiety of others.
 We are society.
 We are that great big giant being.
 That great big giant being is affected.

 Humans tend to rely or go back to what is most familiar for regulation.
 This is one way that we attempt to feel safe.
 Unfortunately, what is most familiar can also just be a very, very bad habit– an old “trauma map.”
-Addiction and accompanying denial, in its many forms, including various relational addictions can fall into this pattern.
+Addiction and accompanying denial-aka: Didn’t Even Know I Am Lying, in its many forms, including various relational addictions can fall into this pattern.
 In our hope for a different outcome/different connection, we can actually deeply betray and even harm ourselves further.
 In some places they call this going to a hardware store to purchase some milk.
 It isn’t the hardware store that is the problem.
 The problem is that we have gone looking in the wrong place for something that we are not going to receive.
 The person, institution, group/collective body simply does not have what we need.

 Our bodies are incredibly sane.
 It is only in understanding what it is that we are needing that we can find the proper situation or person to provide the connection/care that we seek.
 I often help the people who struggle with not getting their needs met know what it actually somatically feels like to be safe.
 I help them to understand that what they need is very valuable.
 Some people, like some collective groups and families, are present, open and able to relate directly with what is going on with traumatic events with honesty, humility and willingness to listen and change.
 Other people, groups, families, institutions can not be trusted.
 Be mindful of places, people, groups who use scapegoating, blaming, shaming, alienating, lying and control tactics when faced with frightening truths about themselves.
 These are not safe places to look for care.
-I think that this has been a very painful lesson for America to learn about itself.

 I appreciate that the Somatic Experiencing world has a very deep understanding of early trauma states and how to work with them fully, openly and compassionately.
 Human beings actually need other human beings to help us to regulate when our nervous systems have become dysregulated.
 Human contact is a very important part of relating to trauma states.
 A deep component to trauma is where a person has not felt safe nor supported either during or after the event.
 Both the feeling of safety and support are very important human needs.
 In other words, a part of what makes something a trauma is that the person felt or continues to feel alone in trying to understand or survive the original event.